Post-surgical therapy (PST) is a critical component of rehabilitation.

 Because arthroscopic procedures do less damage to the tissues, your surgeon will likely approve post-surgical therapy within a few days or a week after your procedure.
 Depending on your procedure, expect therapy to last approximately four weeks.

-Open Knee Surgery
+Post-Surgical Physical Therapy for Open Knee Surgery

 Open knee surgery requires a longer waiting period before post-surgical rehab can begin.
 However, this approach requires a more extended period of therapy, to strengthen and repair the soft tissues that were disturbed during surgery.